What does it Mean to Live in a Sustainable way?

 Some of the planet’s resources are already running out or they are causing problems because there aren’t enough for everyone who wants them.
 These are the problems that living sustainably tries to improve.

 ‘Earth Overshoot Day’ is the date each year when humanity has used up all the resources (such as forests or fish) that it would be possible for Earth to regenerate in that same year.
 Ideally, we would be looking to last a whole year without reaching that date.
-In fact, in 2020, Earth overshoot day was August 22nd.
+In fact, in 2020, Earth Overshoot Day was August 22nd.
 That means that every day of 2020 after that date, people were using more than the planet could sustain.
-This was actually an improvement on 2019’s overshoot day (July 29th) as a result of the pandemic, which prevented human action, such as travel for several weeks.
+This was actually an improvement on 2019’s overshoot day (July 29th) as a result of the Covid-19 pandemic, which prevented human actions, such as travel for several months.
+By 2022, Earth Overshoot Day was back to 28th July.
 It isn’t possible to keep using resources like this forever.
 The world is currently using around one and three quarter Earth’s worth of resources a year - but we don’t have any more Earths!Read More: Renewable Energy